 The Academy's players, parents/guardians and staff receive additional knowledge and awareness, effective support and supervision via both internal and external means.
 This is achieved by completion of a range of child protection, safeguarding and awareness training in tandem with guidance from the EFL, education partners, local safeguarding children arrangements, The FA and Barnardo’s.

 Lincoln City FC Academy’s arrangements for fulfilling its commitment to safeguarding young people and ensuring oversight and supervision are;

-- The Head of Safeguarding (HOS) is the Lead Disclosure Officer (LDO) and reports to the Lincoln City FC Board of Directors on safeguarding issues.
+- The club's designated safeguarding officer reports to the Lincoln City FC board of Directors on safeguarding issues.

-- Head of Safeguarding has club-wide responsibility for the safeguarding policies, procedures, practice and training in safeguarding young people and vulnerable adults as well as responsibility for the support and supervision of the designated safeguarding officers (DSO) in each area.
+- The club's designated safeguarding officer has club-wide responsibility for the safeguarding policies, procedures, practice and training in safeguarding young people and vulnerable adults as well as responsibility for the support and supervision of the designated safeguarding officers (DSO) in each area.

-- The Academy DSO works closely with the Academy Manager, Head of Education, and Head of Safeguarding.All concerns, allegations or disclosures regarding the welfare of young players will be referred to the Academy DSO who shares these with the Academy Manager and Head of Safeguarding who will infer the seriousness and nature of the information and will refer and report to the appropriate agency.
+- The Academy DSO works closely with the head of Academy, Head of Education, and club designated safeguarding officer.All concerns, allegations or disclosures regarding the welfare of young players will be referred to the Academy DSO who shares these with the head of Academy and club DSO who will infer the seriousness and nature of the information and will refer and report to the appropriate agency.